LucasDoudou/DSP-smic180nm-SPI-Interface/README.md

 ## 📖 Overview
 This project implements the basic functionality of a **DSP48A1** chip.
 All design and simulation work was carried out in **Cadence Virtuoso** on the **SMIC 180nm technology node**.
+Finished Schematic and **Layout by hand!** including DRC, LVS and PEX all passed.

 The design integrates:
 - ✅ 4-bit Full Adder